 Cattle and the railway generated exceptional growth, though the city’s rise was nothing compared with the prosperity that followed the discovery of oil.
 The first strike took place in 1914 in nearby Turner Valley.
 An oil refinery opened in 1923 and since then Calgary has rarely looked back.
 When prices soared during the oil crisis of the 1970s, the city exploded, becoming a world energy and financial centre – headquarters for some four hundred oil-related businesses.

-Today, only Toronto has the headquarters of more major Canadian corporations.
-Crucially though, Calgary has diversified into light manufacturing, high-tech, film, transportation and tourism, with 3.1 million visitors to the city every year.
+Crucially though, Calgary has diversified into light manufacturing, high-tech, film, transportation and tourism, with 4.6 million visitors to the city every year.